Mil-leon/tp/docs/DeveloperGuide.md

     1. Launched the app
     2. Add at least one Client and Pastry

 2. Test case: `add order 1 -pn Croissant -q 100`.

    Expected: New order for client of index 1 is added and displayed in order scrolling panel.
 Success message is shown.

 3. Test case: `add order 1`

    Expected: Error message is displayed.
 Correct format is displayed in display box.

-4. Other incorrect delete commands to try: `add order 1 -pn Croissant`, `add order`
+4. Other incorrect commands to try: `add order 1 -pn Croissant`, `add order`

-   Expected: Similar to previous.
+   Expected: Error message is displayed.
+Correct format is displayed in display box.

 ### Delete a Client